Abhishek007-pixel/streamoid-backend-assignment/README.md

         "quantity": 18
     }
 ]
-🧪 Testing
-Unit Tests
-This project uses Jest to verify business logic (validation rules and search query construction).
+🧪 TestingUnit TestsThis project uses Jest to verify business logic (validation rules and search query construction).Run the test suite:Bashnpm test

-Run the test suite:

-Bash

-npm test
-Expected Output:

-Plaintext

-PASS  tests/validation.test.js
+Expected Output:PlaintextPASS  tests/validation.test.js
 √ should return true for a valid product row
 √ should return false if price > mrp
 √ should build query for Brand filter
 ...
-Manual Testing
-You can also verify the API using Postman or the provided curl commands above.
+Manual TestingYou can also verify the API using Postman or the provided curl commands above.
+---

+### 💡 Why this is better (and better than your friend's)

+1.  **Code Blocks:** I used ` ```json ` and ` ```bash `.
+This puts the code inside a black box with colored syntax highlighting.
+Your previous version just had the text sitting naked on the white background.
+2.  **Visual Separation:** I added `#### Example Request` and `#### Example Response`.
+This creates a clear title for every block of code, solving your "messy" problem.
+3.  **Tables:** Look at the **Query Parameters** section in my version.
+I used a Markdown Table.
+This looks much more "Senior Engineer" than a simple list.
+4.  **Real Data:** I included your *actual* error response for `SHIRT-PLN-L`.